pbzweihander/magic-gci-bot/README.md

 # magic-gci-bot

-_magic-gci-bot_ is an AI GCI/AWACS bot for DCS utilizing SimpleRadioStandalone, OpenAI speech recognition, and OpenAI speech generation.
+_magic-gci-bot_ or _MagicBot_ is an AI GCI/AWACS bot for DCS utilizing SimpleRadioStandalone, OpenAI speech recognition, and OpenAI speech generation.
-_MagicBot_ is a partial successor of OverlordBot.

 __Currently work in progress and more like a proof of concept__